vinothbuj85/EKS/cloudwatch.md

 3. Reporting
 4. Logging

-Using this features of cloudwatch you can keep track of activities that are happening in AWS account.
+Using those features of cloudwatch you can keep track of activities that are happening in AWS account.

 Main features
 1. Monitorig